The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 Here it is.
 The Quattro Mori (the Four Moors) flag waves proudly in the sky as if to say goodbye to the day that is leaving.
 Our journey of discovery through North Sardinia is over.
 A written text will never be enough to get to know it.
 There are no words that can make you feel the scent of juniper and mastic, the sound of the sea breaking on the rocks, the sound of an accordion, the chill of the Mistral on your skin or the roughness of the granite rocks.
 But above all, there are no words that can describe the sound of the silence of the Sardinian valleys, or that can convey the sense of reverence and respect that one feels when stopping to observe the landscapes of an island where the land speaks a magical and ancient language that grips the heart.

-The most authentic way to experience all this on your next trip to North Sardinia?
+The most authentic way to enjoy all this on your next trip to North Sardinia?
 We suggest you always keep an eye on the beautiful Salude & Trigu program of the Sassari's Chamber of Commerce: a true container of events and culture to transform this magical land into a wonderful experience to remember forever.

 We recommend